Don’t risk starting a new infestation of an invasive insect or disease.

 Burning safe protects everyone- from mountain bikers to hunters, birdwatchers to ATV riders- your family, and ours.

-Moving firewood when you mountain bike, hike, go for a hunting trip or take the RV out for a week or two puts our forests in danger.
-Bringing firewood when camping means you risk carrying tree-eating insects with you inside the firewood.
+Moving firewood when you camp, hike, go for a hunting trip or take the RV out for a week or two puts our forests in danger.
+Bringing firewood when camping means you risk carrying tree-killing insects with you inside the firewood.
 The bugs can crawl out, spread to the trees and forest at the campground or state or national park, and begin to destroy those trees and forests.
 That means less fun for future outdoor enthusiasts like you.

 What can you do to stop the spread of invasive pests on firewood?
 Tell your friends not to move firewood, especially when camping, hunting, biking, or hiking.
 Ideally, your firewood should be from only a few miles away, or at least in the same county.
-More broadly, if your firewood dealer is getting wood from up to 50 miles away, that is still considered “OK.”
+Another alternative is buying certified heat treated firewood where available, or gathering firewood on site if that’s permitted in your campground.